npm/documentation/content/cli/v7/using-npm/workspaces.md

 ### Using workspaces

-Given the [specifities of how Node.js handles module resolution](https://nodejs.org/dist/latest-v14.x/docs/api/modules.html#modules_all_together) it's possible to consume any defined workspace by its declared `package.json` `name`.
+Given the [specifities of how Node.js handles module resolution](https://nodejs.org/dist/latest-v14.x/docs/api/modules.html#modules_all_together) it's possible to consume any defined workspace by it's declared `package.json` `name`.
 Continuing from the example defined above, let's also create a Node.js script that will require the `workspace-a` example module, e.g: